 Once you’ve done a temperature check and determined if your employees feel as though proximity bias plays an active role in your workplace, there are a few different ways you can proceed.
-For example, if the results of your survey show that the majority of your remote employees are worried about being held back at work due to proximity bias, it would be in your best interest to quickly address the issue in a company wide statement or through the use of educational materials.
+For example, if the results of your survey show that the majority of your remote employees are worried about being held back at work due to proximity bias, it would be in your best interest to quickly address the issue in a company-wide statement or through the use of educational materials.

 In order to take a proactive approach to orchestrating your hybrid workplace you’ll want to inform your workforce to be on the lookout for proximity bias and be aware of any biases they may bring to the table.

 Creating a level playing field for employees starts at the top and is guided by the actions of managers and leaders.
 Act with intention and implement meeting policies that specify exactly how conversations will happen following hybrid meetings.
-For example, rather than those in-person attendees lingering and discussing next steps after the monitor for remote attendees has been turned off, make it a standard practice to return to individual workstations and discuss after meeting ideas in a Slack thread.
+For example, rather than those in-person attendees lingering and discussing next steps after the monitor for remote attendees has been turned off, make it a standard practice to return to individual workstations and discuss after-meeting ideas in a Slack thread.

 Managers—create defined opportunities to discuss professional development with all employees on a regular basis.
 Taking the time to hear if your employees feel included, no matter their work style, may reveal areas for improvement.

 One way of doing this is to incorporate actionable anti-proximity bias steps that team leaders, department heads, and employees alike can follow in all training materials and in internal resources.
-Additional steps can include providing all employees with a direct contact that they can address their proximity bias concerns to, should they feel that they have been affected by proximity bias.
+Additional steps include providing all employees with a direct contact that they can address their proximity bias concerns to should they feel that they have been affected by proximity bias.
 Typically, this is a member of the HR department.